Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 eBay

-Before photocopiers popped off in the ‘80s, carbon paper was its own copy machine.
-Coated on one side with a waxy piece of ‘60s magic technology, writing or typing on top of this would imprint the paper underneath, making a copy.
+Before photocopiers popped off in the ’80s, carbon paper was its own copy machine.
+Coated on one side with a waxy piece of ’60s magic technology, it let you create a duplicate simply by writing or typing on top.
+A pack typically cost about $10.

 Typewriters